mhashim6/blog/content/posts/software-engineer-intuition.md

 ## Symptoms

 ### Self-imprisonment
+> Some engineers look at it as if you've hired a carpenter to change a light bulb.

-Over-relying on one's domain or specialty makes them dependent on it to solve (or not) any problem they're presented with.
+Over-relying on one's domain or specialty makes them dependent on it to solve _(or not)_ any problem they're presented with.
 Some people even shrug it off immediately, without it tickling any of their curiosity antennas.

-Some engineers look at it as if you hired a carpenter to change a light bulb.
+Some engineers look at it as if you've hired a carpenter to change a light bulb.
 And even in that case, assuming a carpenter couldn't help you with this is just because it's the safest bet.
 But we made it a general rule, forgetting that a carpenter _(as much as any other human being)_ is also capable of changing a light bulb if needed.

 However, imagine asking a lumberjack to rid you off the dead pine tree in your land and he tells you he has been cutting only maple for 20 years and there's no way he would be able to handle pine.
 This is the problem of most of our ~~lumberjacks~~ engineers.